 You’re a woman with a great business idea, but you’re short on funds.
 You’ve also heard that it’s tough for female entrepreneurs to get financing from an angel investor – someone who funds early-stage companies.

 Ironically, female entrepreneurs receive less angel funding than men, even though they launch more businesses, according to a study co-authored by a finance professor, Dr. John Becker-Blease, at Washington State University, Vancouver.
+(Now, he’s Associate Dean of Graduate Student Development at Oregon State University.)

 The study is entitled: “Do women-owned businesses have equal access to angel capital?”